Shop Whole HomeIndoor Air QualityAir Purifiers

 Air Purifiers are high tech, expensive, increasingly important for people to have, and work on an invisible level.
 Unfortunately, this creates a perfect storm for healthwashing, and the number of air purifier companies making false claims to trick customers into thinking they’re buying a superior product has been well-documented as a problem.

-What are the best air purifier ratings?
+What are the best air purifier reviews?

 The majority of air purifier reviews are based on anecdotal in-home use (“I noticed less dust,”) aggregate customer reviews, ease-of-use, aesthetics— and sometimes favor unproven, or even harmful technologies (ozone generation, for example).
 While of course some of these things are practical, air purifiers ultimately are a health tool, so I think the standard for ratings should be higher.